Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 > #if is tested at compile-time.
 When its condition returns true, that block of code is compiled, otherwise it is not compiled.

-Cautin: there is no #else, just use else.
+Caution: there is no #else, just use else.

 Using this feature, code can be conditionally compiled and included in the resulting executable, depending on the target environment (development, test, release) or target platform (different OS's).